ezpaarse-project/ezpaarse/doc/essential/report.md

 - [Notifications](#notifications): lists the email for the recipients of processing notifications
 - [Duplicates](#deduplicating): algorithm used for deduplication
 - [File](#files): list of processed log files
-- [First consultation](#first-consultation-event): content of the first consultation event
+- [First consultation](#first-consultation-event): content of the first access event

 ## General ##